Special Educational Needs and Disabilities (SEND)

 The school follow the recommended Gloucestershire SEND graduated pathway.
 Where a child needs some more targeted support we place them on a My Plan, if there are more complex needs the child/family will have a My Assessment written followed by a My Plan+.
 If a child has diverse and complex needs reaching the threshold for more specialist support for high needs then an EHCP may be applied for, following the graduated pathway.

-If you have any concerns about your child’s development and academic progress please see the class teacher or Mrs Richards (SENDCO) who will be happy to meet with you and talk about this.
-We can also help too signpost you to other external agencies who may be-able to support any needs that have at home.
+We are proud of the relationships we have with our parents and carers to take a holistic approach to each child’s development.
+We ensure we maintain open communication and involvement of parents/carers in every step of their child’s journey ensuring a nurturing environment for all of their needs.
+If you have any concerns about your child’s development and academic progress, please see the class teacher or Mrs Richards (SENDCO) who will be happy to meet with you and talk about this.
+We can also help to signpost you to other external agencies who may be-able to support any needs that have at home.

 Useful contacts: